SamanFekri/QouteOfDay/README.md

-### 📅 Tuesday, 20 May, 2025
+### 📅 Wednesday, 21 May, 2025
 ------
 ### Events
 ------
-Here are some notable events that have occurred in the USA on May 20th:
+Here are some notable events in the USA that typically occur on May 21:

-- **1927**: Charles Lindbergh departed from New York City for the first solo nonstop transatlantic flight to Paris, France, which would ultimately make him an international hero.

-- **1932**: Amelia Earhart became the first woman to fly solo nonstop across the Atlantic Ocean, landing in Ireland after taking off from Newfoundland.

-- **1976**: The United States celebrated its bicent
+- **National Memo Day**: A lighthearted observance encouraging people to write and share memorandums or notes.

+- **Monument Day (annually celebrated**): Commemorates significant historical monuments and their preservation.

+- **In some years, it may coincide with public events, parades, or festivals** in local communities correlating with Memorial Day weekend preparations.

+- **Birthdays of notable figures
 ### Positive Qoute
 ------
-"Embrace the magic of each moment, because every day is a new beginning! ✨🌷🌟"
+"Every day may not be good, but there’s something good in every day. ☀️✨ Keep shining and find your joy! 🌈💖"